 The global pandemic has altered the world in nearly every possible way.
 Workstations moved to living rooms, social lives put on hold, and uncertainty lingers as the pandemic severely impacted us all.
 The virus quickly swept across the globe to every country and every city in just a few short months.

 Looking back to early 2020, it seemed quite horrifying and impossible to combat this crisis.
 However, living within the pandemic has become the new normal for all of us.
 As the virus entered India, we believed it would not stay for long.
-However, it has been over six months and there is no end in sight.
-It is time to consider how to move forward whether this pandemic persists longer than predicted or not.
+However, it has been over six months, and there is no end in sight.
+It is time to consider how to move forward and whether this pandemic persists longer than predicted or not.
 What does the future of work look like in 2021?

 Today’s pandemic world seems like a typical Spielberg movie, where the equations of normal are questioned at every hour.
 Apart from restrictions on physical movement, mental stimulation has also taken a back seat.
 While staying in isolation away from family and friends, mental health has become another primary concern.
 Significantly, the work-from-home culture has no defined boundaries and balance between professional and personal life anymore.